ErikMLysfjord/beerbuddy/sustainability.md

 ## Dependencies

 We have tried to keep our dependencies to a minimum.
 This means that we avoid unnecessary code and unnecessary updates.
 Each npm install and npm update requires a lot of energy, so by keeping our dependencies to a minimum we can reduce the energy consumption of our website.
 We also remove unused dependencies when we no longer need them.

+## Caching

+Our backend utilizes caching to improve efficiency and sustainability.
+By storing frequently accessed data in cache, we reduce the need for repeated database queries, saving CPU usage and energy.
+This also provides faster response times, enhancing user experience while conservely using resources.